Skip to main content

 Katlatrack Fast Track Ice Cave Tour

 Fancy seeing parts of Iceland that few others go to?
-One of the best ways to do this is by adding detours to your Ring Road itinerary.
-If you want to explore Iceland to the fullest, just make sure to give yourself around 10-14 days, or even longer.
+One of the best ways to do this is by adding detours to your Iceland Ring Road itinerary.
+If you want to explore Iceland to the fullest, give yourself around 10–14 days, or even longer.

 white sand beach with blue waters between dark mountains

 While you can get a feel for both regions in a day each, know that access can be tricky.
-Particularly in the highlands where you’ll use unpaved tracks that require 4x4 vehicles.
+Particularly in the Highlands, where you’ll encounter unpaved tracks that require 4x4 vehicles.

 As a result, moving around can be a little slower than you might be used to.
 This means it’s best to budget more time than you think you might need.